-After I stopped drinking, I can shop anytime of day without worry that a bottle or two of wine will find its way into my cart.
+When I first stopped drinking there were rules I had to follow to protect my quit.
+Then, I could not risk going to the grocery after 2 pm, but now, I can shop anytime of day without worrying that a bottle or two of wine will find its way into my cart.

 I can have fun sober, be bored sober, relax sober and socialize sober.

-That’s what many of us we’re trying to do when we drink.
+That’s what many of us were trying to do when we drank.
 We were trying to take care of ourselves.
 Pamper ourselves.
 Protect ourselves.